-Tourism Concern “works with communities in destination countries to reduce social and environmental problems connected to tourism and with the outbound tourism industry in the UK to find ways of improving tourism so that local benefits are increased.”
-They fight exploitation in tourism
+Tourism Concern no longer exists as an organisation, but its website is being kept live for activits.
+It worked with communities overseas to fight exploitation in tourism, “to reduce social and environmental problems connected to tourism and with the outbound tourism industry in the UK to find ways of improving tourism so that local benefits are increased.”

 People & Planet – UK Students (universities and schools) campaigning on world poverty, human rights and the environment.

 CAFOD is the Catholic Agency for Overseas Development.
 It is the official overseas development and relief agency of the Catholic Church in England and Wales.

 Christian Aid is an agency of the churches in the UK and Ireland.